CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 Note the subtle reflection of the light on the dielectric spheres; that is the light reflection contribution.

 #### Specular / Imperfect Specular
 The material type SPECULAR specifies a material to reflect light; the degree of this is determined by the specular exponent(SPECEX).
-The higher the SPECEX, the more reflective.
+The higher the SPECEX, the more reflective (past 10000, the material becomes perfectly specular).

 | Material | Diffuse | SPECEX = 80 | SPECEX = 5000 |
 | :------- | :-------: | :-------: | :-------: |